MeTavi/TAT_doc/docs/Setup_Guide/index.md

     |   |   +-- 4_bcap
 ```

-There are three main datasets that must be provided for the process, as outlined below and further explained in the [data requirements](data_requirement) section:
+There are three main datasets that should be provided for the process, as outlined below and further explained in the [data requirement] section:
-1. HASTUS Data: This includes three key items:
+1. [HASTUS Data]: This includes three key items:
    - Itineraries
    - Street segment network
-    - Stops Location
+   - Stop locations
-2. GTFS Data: The GTFS data used in this transit analytics process is produced by CUBIC for maximum compatibility.
+2. [GTFS Data]: The GTFS data used in this transit analytics process is produced by CUBIC for maximum compatibility.
-3. Ticketing Data: This consists of two key data items:
+3. [Ticketing Data]: This consists of two key data items:
    - Transaction data
    - Trip stop timing reports

 {: .important }
 >